Navin82005/Falling-Blocks/README.md

 This Unity game features an infinite number of falling dog face sprites that the player must dodge while collecting starfish coins.
 The player controls a charming cat character, adding a playful twist to the classic falling block game genre.

 ## Game Features
-- 🎮 **Infinite Falling Dog Faces:** Continuously falling dog face sprites create a dynamic and challenging gameplay experience, and its speed increases over time.
+- 🎮 **Infinite Falling Dog Faces:** Continuously falling dog face sprites create a dynamic and challenging gameplay experience, and their speed increases over time.
 - 🐱 **Player Character:** A cute cat that players control to dodge the falling dog faces and collect coins.
 - 🌟 **Collectibles:** Starfish coins that add to the challenge and fun of the game.